 Slavic Department Awards

 The Department of Slavic and East European Languages and Cultures welcomes applications for the awards listed below.
-Please return all application materials to Hagerty Hall 400.
+Please return all application materials to Hagerty Hall 400, or email the application in its entirety to Derek Peterson with the subject "2019 SEELC Awards".

 Dr. Miriam G. Schwartz Slavic Award